antonyxsik/LatticeVision/README.md

   4. Run the script (``Ctrl+A``, then ``Ctrl+Enter``).
 This will create `data/I2I_data.h5`.
 - To make the data for the CNNs, one repeats the same process as above with `R_scripts/cnn_datagen.R`.
 This will create `data/CNN_data.h5`.

-### Training and Evaluating Networks Synthetic Data
+### Training and Evaluating Networks on Synthetic Data

 - You can train **_all_** of the I2I networks by running `notebooks/i2i_trainloop.py`.
 - **_All_** CNNs can be trained by running `notebooks/cnn_trainloop.py`.